 Note: TechSmith Relay is only supported for current SOIS faculty and students

 These resources are for INFOST 511, 711, 712, 713, and 719.

 IST tutoring is available each fall and spring semester while classes are in session.
 If you are looking for additional resources and assistance with your undergraduate course, please consider meeting with a tutor.

-Spring 2016 tutoring is available from February 1st to May 10th (no tutoring during Finals Week).
+Fall 2016 tutoring is available from September 19th to December 14th (no tutoring during Finals Week).

 Students can email questions and online meeting requests to: firstname.lastname@example.org.
 Advanced notice is needed to allow time for arrangements to be made (at least 2 business days).